Anthony-Guillaume/CommandLauncher/README.md

-# check-box-task-input README
+# command-launcher README

-This is the README for your extension "check-box-task-input".
+This is the README for your extension "command-launcher".
 After writing up a brief description, we recommend including the following sections.

 ## Features